Derby and District Astronomical Society

 Coffee and biscuits are available during the break at our main meetings.

 The Society occasionally holds group visits to places of astronomical or space interest in the UK, to which members and their families are invited.
-Past visits include The Old Royal Observatory in Greenwich, the Planetary and Space Sciences Research labs at the Open University, the dark matter research labs down Boulby Mine in Yorkshire, Jodrell Bank and the Mullard Radio Astronomy Observatory.
+Past visits include the Observatory & Science Centre at Herstmonceux, The Old Royal Observatory in Greenwich, the Planetary and Space Sciences Research labs at the Open University, the dark matter research labs down Boulby Mine in Yorkshire, Jodrell Bank and the Mullard Radio Astronomy Observatory.
 These are usually day trips either by coach or sharing cars.

 All proceeds go into maintaining our programme of outside speakers, and pay for room and observatory site rent.